 Are you looking for the most magical places to celebrate Christmas in Texas?
-I mean, Texas is full of great things to do year round, so why would Christmas be any different?
-They say (and they are right) that everything is bigger in Texas and guess what, it’s true about Texas holiday celebrations too!
+The Lone Star State is full of great things to do year-round, so why would Christmas be any different?
+They say that everything is bigger in Texas, and that includes Texas holiday celebrations!

-If you are looking for the best things to do for Christmas in Texas, you have come to the right place.
-Once the cool air starts to appear, you can expect the holiday spirit to make its entrance into the Lone Star State.
+If you are looking for the best things to do for Christmas in Texas, you’ve come to the right place.
+Once the weather starts to cool down, you can expect the holiday spirit to make its debut across the state.
 You probably won’t get that childhood fantasy of a white Christmas (it is Texas, after all), but don’t worry.
-There will be glittering lights, smiling faces, and good old-fashioned Texas charm when you explore these magical places to celebrate Christmas in Texas.

-Slip on your favorite holiday boots and let’s head out on an adventure.
-From the Gulf cities to Austin to Grapevine and beyond, there is nothing like Texas Christmas events to remind you what the holidays are all about.
+So, slip on your favorite holiday boots, and head out on an adventure with my ultimate guide to Christmas in Texas.
+There’s nothing like the Christmas season in the great state of Texas, with events from the Gulf cities to Austin to Grapevine and beyond that will remind you what the holidays are all about!

 Magical Places To Celebrate a Texas Christmas